coredns/coredns/README.md

 Any query sent to port 53 should return some information; your sending address, port and protocol used.
 The query should also be logged to standard output.

-To modify the properties of the CoreDNS server, you will have to edit a file known as the Corefile.
+To modify the properties of the CoreDNS server, you will have to edit a file known as the `Corefile`.
-If there is no Corefile in your coredns directory create one using `touch Corefile`.
+If there is no `Corefile` in your coredns directory create one.
 Please do not get confused between the Corefile and corefile.5.md (which is a file that contains more information about how to modify the Corefile.)